alexdrone/S.swift/README.md

   defaultMargin: 10

 ```
-<sup>Check out Style.yaml in the Demo project to see more examples of property definitions.</sub>
+<sup>Check out Style.yaml in the Demo project to see more examples of property definitions.
+Many more constructs such as inheritance and extensions are available.</sub>

 is transformed into a strongly typed, stylesheet in swift